steinfletcher/bus/README.md

 })
 ```

-The is synchronous, so the subscriber can mutate the message if the publisher needs a return value, e.g.
+The subscriber is run synchronously.
+A common pattern is to mutate the message in the subscriber, allowing the publisher to access the return value.
+For example

 ```go
 b := bus.New()